 Is weed legal in Washington DC?
 What about DC's Medicinal Marijuana laws?
 Is CBD Legal in DC?
 Find out in this article.

-Washington, D.C. was named after the founding father George Washington on July 16, 1790, and has a population of 702,455 people.
-D.C. is home to many famous historical monuments and attractions, such as the War Memorial, the Washington Monument and the Library of Congress – the largest library in the world.
+Washington, D.C. has a population of 702,455 people and is home to many famous historical monuments and attractions, such as the War Memorial, the Washington Monument and the Library of Congress – the largest library in the world.
 Additionally, in D.C., you can also find the original Declaration of Independence, the U.S. Constitution and the Bill of Rights in the National Archives.

 For all these reasons and more, tourism plays a central role in D.C.'s economy, with over 22 million tourists visiting the U.S. Capital in 2018, and more tourists are visiting each year.
 Tourism spending supported 76,522 jobs in D.C. in 2018 and is continuing to increase.